iferminm/iferminm.github.io/content/pages/consulting.md

 Tags: consulting

-I also do freelance consulting onsite or online, depending on where you are located, I might not might not get involved in writing code for you depending on the project itself, but I'm always willing to review what your team has done.
+I also do freelance consulting onsite or online, depending on where you are located.

+I might not might not get involved in writing code for you depending on the project itself, and the agreement we have, but I'm always willing to review what your team has done for you.

 The fields I cover are: